 Cyberkinetosis, or virtual reality headset sickness

-It's a fact.
-We experience difficulties when we put a virtual reality (VR) headset on our heads.
-Discomfort, sweating, drowsiness, migraines, even nausea in cases of prolonged use—we are all pretty much equal in this regard and find this phenomenon unpleasant.
+It’s a fact.
+We all struggle when we put on a virtual reality (VR) headset.
+Discomfort, sweating, drowsiness, headaches, and even nausea during prolonged use—we’re all pretty much in the same boat and find the experience quite unpleasant.

 Benoit Bardy, University of Montpellier

-At a time when the great leap into the virtual world seems to be gaining momentum and virtual reality headsets are becoming more widely available, this is causing confusion.
-Let's call this phenomenon cyberkinetosis, in reference to the English term. cybersickness.
-The motion sickness refers more broadly to motion sickness, or travel sickness, as it occurs when traveling by boat, of course, but also by car, train, and sometimes by plane.
+At a time when the great leap toward the virtual world seems to be gaining momentum and VR headsets are becoming more widespread, things are getting a bit chaotic.
+Let’s call this phenomenon “cyberkinetosis,” in reference to the English term cybersickness.
+The motion sickness refers more broadly to motion sickness, or travel sickness, as it occurs not only when traveling by boat, of course, but also by car, train, and sometimes by plane.

-The origins of cyber sickness are partly specific to VR headset technology, and partly common to other situations that cause motion sickness.
-Among the reasons specific to VR is the still-nascent technology, which introduces a series of inconsistencies.
-For example, the delay in the sensorimotor loop (between the moment we move our head and the moment the image inside the headset is updated) reaches values of 50 to 200 milliseconds.
-This produces all kinds of neurophysiological disturbances.
-For example, the functioning of the vestibulo-ocular reflex which allows you to maintain your line of sight when turning your head.
+The causes of cyberkinetosis are partly specific to VR headset technology and partly common to other situations that induce motion sickness.
+Among the reasons specific to VR is the fact that the technology is still in its infancy, which introduces a number of inconsistencies.
+For example, the delay in the sensorimotor loop (between the moment we move our head and the moment the image inside the headset is updated) ranges from 50 to 200 milliseconds.
+This causes all sorts of neurophysiological disturbances.
+For example, the functioning of the vestibulo-ocular reflex which allows you to keep your gaze fixed in one direction even when you turn your head.

 Mikael Häggström — Image: ThreeNeuronArc.png, CC BY-SA

-The interocular distance of the headset, the fixed distance between the eye and the screen, the long image refresh time, the limited resolution, and the rough overlap of the right and left visual fields create numerous distortions that result in an incorrect geometry of the spatio-temporal structure of the virtual scene.
-These inconsistencies are not simply intra-sensory or inter-sensory, they are also sensorimotor, or rather motor-sensory.
-Indeed, it is our movements that reveal these inconsistencies, triggering an unrealistic, destabilizing action-perception loop that causes motion sickness.
+The headset’s interpupillary distance, the fixed distance between the eye and the screen, the long image refresh rate, the limited resolution, and the significant overlap between the right and left fields of view create numerous distortions that result in incorrect geometry within the spatio-temporal structure of the virtual scene.
+These inconsistencies are not merely intra-sensory or inter-sensory; they are also sensorimotor—or, we might say, motor-sensory.
+Indeed, it is our movements that reveal these inconsistencies, triggering an unrealistic, destabilizing action-perception loop that induces motion sickness.

-These limitations are significant but not essential.
+These limitations are significant but not insurmountable.
 Technology is advancing.
-The new headsets on the market have already corrected the errors of their predecessors, with new features such as eye tracking, which allows the image to rotate in sync with the eyes.
-Latency and resolution have improved considerably, providing a realistic sensorimotor loop that limits our nausea reactions.
+The new headsets on the market have already corrected the errors of their predecessors, with new features such as eye-tracking, which allows the rotation of the image to be synchronized with that of the eyes.
+Latencies and resolutions have improved considerably, providing a realistic sensorimotor loop capable of limiting our nausea reactions.

-The second category of reasons is more fundamental: it concerns the relationships between our senses, a topic dear to cognitive science and neuroscience, sometimes referred to as multisensory integration.
-The classic theory of motion sickness is based on the rarely questioned assumption of a conflict between our senses.
+The second category of reasons is more fundamental: it concerns the relationships between our senses, a topic of great interest in cognitive science and neuroscience sometimes referred to as multisensory integration.
+The classic theory of the onset of motion sickness is based on the rarely questioned assumption of a conflict between our senses.

-However, the idea that our senses are in conflict, and therefore can deceive us, is not easy to accept.
-How can we walk, run, grasp the objects around us, play sports, dance, drive our cars, in short, perform hundreds of daily motor acts, sometimes with extreme precision, in an often changing physical environment, in a car or on a train for example, while having to be wary of these sensory flows that we ourselves have created and that are supposed to help us move efficiently?
-Something doesn't add up.
+However, the idea that our senses are in conflict—and therefore can deceive us—is not easy to accept.
+How can we walk, run, grasp the objects around us, play sports, dance, drive our car, in short, perform hundreds of daily motor tasks, sometimes with extreme precision, in an often-changing physical environment—in a car or on a train, for example—while having to distrust these sensory inputs that we ourselves have created and that are supposed to help us move efficiently?
+Something doesn’t add up.

-Are we sick when we drive our car calmly on the highway?
+Are we sick when we’re calmly driving our car on the highway?
 When we take the elevator?
 When we walk on a treadmill or on the beach against the wind?
 As a very general rule, the answer is no.

 Clicsouris/Wikipedia, CC BY-SA

-However, walking on a treadmill, for example, means that the optical flow at eye level is not only the result of the horizontal forces generated to move forward, but also of the speed of the treadmill; the visual feedback is therefore at odds with the proprioceptive and vestibular feedback.
-Basically, our eyes give us the impression that we are moving twice as fast as our feet!
+However, for example, walking on a treadmill means that the visual input reaching the eye is not only the result of the horizontal forces generated to move forward but also of the belt’s speed; the visual feedback is therefore clearly at odds with the proprioceptive and vestibular feedback.
+Basically, our eyes make us feel like we’re moving twice as fast as our feet!
 And half as fast when we walk on the beach against the wind.

-These examples suggest that the non-redundancy between our senses is not abnormal: we could even say that it is more the rule than the exception, that any physical situation introduces multiple covariations (rather than conflicts) between our perceptual modalities.
-In fact, the subtle division of labor between our senses, with different detection thresholds, sensitive to complementary physical quantities, is precisely there to cover all possible situations we may encounter and, with rare exceptions, to inform us accurately about the reality of our interaction with the world.
+These examples suggest that the lack of redundancy among our senses is not abnormal: we could even say that it is more the rule than the exception, that every physical situation introduces multiple covariations (rather than conflicts) among our perceptual modalities.
+In fact, the subtle division of labor among our senses—each with different detection thresholds and sensitive to complementary physical quantities—exists precisely to cover the full range of situations we might encounter, and, with rare exceptions, to inform us accurately about the reality of our interaction with the world.

 Our movements are relative

-Advocates of an explanation for motion sickness based on conflict theory often forget the physics of the world we live in!
-It is possible to be simultaneously moving vertically relative to the earth and stationary relative to the visual world.
-This visuo-proprioceptive configuration reveals that we are, for example, in an elevator.
-The reason for this is, of course, that our movements are relative, that they depend on the frame of reference (terrestrial, gravitational, inertial) in which they are observed, and that it is quite common to be stationary relative to one frame of reference and moving relative to another at the same time.
-Our senses, in their complementarity, are very good at detecting these relative persistencies and changes.
+Proponents of an explanation for motion sickness based on conflict theory often overlook the physics of the world we live in!
+It is possible to be moving vertically relative to the Earth while remaining stationary relative to the visual world.
+This visuopropriocognitive configuration indicates that we are, for example, in an elevator.
+The reason, of course, is that our movements are relative; they depend on the reference frame (terrestrial, gravitational, inertial) in which they are observed, and it is quite common to be stationary relative to one reference frame while moving relative to another.
+Our senses, working in tandem, are highly adept at detecting these relative persistences and changes.

-So why do we feel sick?
-Because these situations are unusual, they require new sensory covariations, and the sensory-motor couplings involved in this new relationship have to be built up, which requires a slow adaptation.
+So why do we get seasick?
+Because these situations are unusual, they require new sensory interactions, and the sensory-motor connections involving this new relationship must be established, which requires a slow adaptation.

-Acquiring the sea legs that allow you to become a true sea dog follows this path.
-On the deck of a boat, we must learn to control our balance based on these new sensory relationships, anticipate the movements of the deck and the disruptive effects of the swell, and build this new sensorimotor loop that is better suited to the moving surface.
-This process takes time, causes great destabilization, and it is this loss of stability that creates motion sickness.
+The process of acquiring sea legs to become a true sea dog follows this path.
+On the deck of a boat, we must learn to control our balance based on these new sensory relationships, anticipate the deck’s movements and the disruptive effects of the swell, and build this new sensorimotor loop better suited to the moving platform.
+This process takes time; it is a source of significant destabilization, and it is this loss of stability that causes motion sickness.

-A new postural theory of motion sickness has gradually developed over the last 25 years, attributing the causes of motion sickness to the loss of stability in the sensorimotor loop.
-This theory predicts the onset of postural instability before that of motion sickness.
-In fact, it is not, or not only, because we are sick that we are unstable; it is also and above all because we are unstable that we are sick.
-This theory simply explains why women are often more sensitive than men, due to a different distribution of body mass, or children more than adults, due to their growth, which continuously changes their balance.
+A new postural theory of motion sickness has gradually developed over the past 25 years, attributing the causes of motion sickness to the loss of stability in the sensorimotor loop.
+This theory predicts that postural instabilities occur before motion sickness does.
+Indeed, it is not, or not solely, because we are sick that we are unstable; it is also, and above all, because we are unstable that we become sick.
+This theory simply explains why women are often more susceptible than men, due to a different distribution of body mass, or why children are more susceptible than adults, due to their growth continuously altering their balance.

-This theory simply explains why we are more often sick in a car as a passenger than as a driver (the sensorimotor loop is absent in the first case, but not in the second), and why staring at the horizon on the deck of a boat helps to reduce seasickness.
-The horizon is in fact a stationary singularity in the optical flow, providing a reference point that helps stabilize our postural oscillations.
+This theory simply explains why, in a car, we are more often sick as passengers than as drivers (the sensorimotor loop is absent in the former case, but not in the latter), and why, on the deck of a ship, staring at the horizon helps reduce seasickness.
+The horizon is, in fact, a stationary singularity in the visual flow; it provides a reference point that helps stabilize our postural oscillations.

 Check your posture

-Applied to VR headset use, a postural theory of cyberkinetosis is currently being developed, based on experimental data and the subjective experiences of gamers and VR software manufacturers.
-Technological tricks—a virtual nose between the two hemifields, a fixed reference point—as well as scenarios that limit jerky movements of the head and eyes and promote situations of active posture control, appear intuitively.
-These tricks and scenarios, combined with the rapid evolution of technical specifications for headsets, improve motor control and thus reduce cyberkinetosis.
+When applied to the use of VR headsets, a postural theory of cyberkinetosis is currently being developed, drawing on experimental data as well as the subjective experiences of gamers and VR software developers.
+Technological tricks—such as a virtual nose positioned between the two visual fields, or a fixed reference point—as well as scenarios that limit jerky movements of the head and eyes and encourage active postural control, are emerging intuitively.
+These techniques and scenarios, combined with the rapid evolution of headset technical specifications, improve motor control and thereby reduce cyberkinetosis.

 A multisensory simulator unique in France—iMose—was recently installed at the EuroMov center in Montpellier.